 It should be mandatory for every family visiting Paris to stop by Berthillon on Île St. Louis to sample the city’s best ice cream.
 The rich ice cream is worth the wait and tastes best when eaten while sitting on the Pont St. Louis watching street performers.

-There is so much to do in Paris that a family can spend several days and barely scratch the surface of the city that always leaves her visitors wanting to come back for more.
+There is so much to do in Paris with kids that a family can spend several days and barely scratch the surface of the city.
+Paris is a city that always leaves her visitors wanting to come back for more.
 My younger daughter cried on her last day in Paris and I assured her that it was just the first of many trips here that she would make in her lifetime.
 Audrey Hepburn might not have had families in mind when she said “Paris is always a good idea,” but I think it’s true for us as well.